typhon-ci/typhon/doc/src/hacking.md

 configuration for the server to run properly.
 Nix >= 2.18 is also required but it is provided by the Nix shell.

+The following instructions assume that you are inside the Nix development environment.

 ## Dependencies

 Typhon uses [Actix](https://actix.rs/) for the web server and